Staatliches Naturhistorisches Museum

 Surprisingly, man-made landscapes can also be attractive habitats for wild animals.
 One of the dioramas displays a segment of the shallow waters that can be found at the Brunswick “Rieselfelder”.
 Until recently, this area in the city’s west was used for the defecation of sewage.
 During the migration periods in spring and fall, numerous waders and water birds gather here.

 The exhibition also depicts animals that didn’t originally exist in Germany.
-Muskrats, racoons and raccoon dogs were brought to Germany for breeding and fur farming.
+Muskrats, raccoons and raccoon dogs were brought to Germany for breeding and fur farming.
 Some individuals that escaped or were purposely set free spread and bred everywhere they could find a suitable habitat.